twio142/treemux/docs/options.md

 > How can I change the default 'prefix + Backspace' to be 'prefix + w'?

     set -g @treemux-tree-focus 'w'

+> How can I change the default 'prefix + C-t' to be 'prefix + t'?

+    set -g @treemux-ide 't'

+> How can I change the default 'prefix + C-e' to be 'prefix + e'?

+    set -g @treemux-ide-focus 'e'

 > The default sidebar width is 40 columns.
 I want the sidebar to be wider by default!